 One of the first models describing the expected returns – the Capital Asset Pricing Model (CAPM) introduced by Sharpe (1964) and Lintner (1965) – establishes a linear relationship between the expected return and the portfolio’s sensitivity to systematic risk denoted by β.
 Later generalization of the model by Black (1972) and the popularity of the β measure have made the CAPM widely used by the investors on the stock markets.
 Further theoretical discussions resulted in creating the Arbitrage Pricing Theory (APT), which is based on no-arbitrage condition.
 The APT can be traced back to the paper by Ross (1976) where multifactor model is presented as an alternative to the aforementioned CAPM.
 This approach proved to be a productive field of study for plenty of scientists on both theoretical and empirical levels.

 The three-factor model by Fama and French (1993) is one of the best known and most cited multifactor models in the literature.
 The three-factor became the flagship model of the APT in particular due to the novel approach to determining the factors on the basis of returns on specified portfolios.
 Work of Fama and French inspired many researchers to enhance the proposed model mainly by adding more factors as to boost its explanatory power.
-Among many attempts the most acknowledged are: four-factor model by Carhart (1997) and five-factor model by Fama and French (2014).
+Among many attempts the most acknowledged are: four-factor model by Carhart (1997) and five-factor model by Fama and French (2015).
 The baseline three-factor model as well as its expanded versions were heavily tested among different markets and timespans.
-Griffin (2002) shows that the three-factor model is market specific and therefore it should be both estimated and analyzed locally rather than globally.
+Griffin (2002) shows that the three-factor model is market specific and therefore it should be both estimated and analysed locally rather than globally.
 Another stream in the literature seeks for nonlinearities in multifactor models (e.g. Burmeister and McErloy 1988; Dubé et al. 2006; Wang 2018).
 This article fits into this strand of literature and investigate nonlinear dependencies in the Fama and French three-factor model.

 The main aim of the study is to verify the existence and statistical significance of nonlinear dependencies in the Fama and French three-factor model.
 It is expected that the proposed nonlinear version of the model should statistically outperform its linear counterpart, which is the primary hypothesis of this article.
 Moreover, the article verifies the usefulness of the proposed nonlinear extensions with respect to practical applications.
 Bearing in mind the relatively high goodness-of-fit of the linear version of the three-factor model, it is expected that usefulness of its nonlinear versions may be limited to some particular cases only, which is the secondary hypothesis of this article.

 The analysis is based on time series regressions for several portfolios in both US and European stock markets.
-The analyzed timespan stretches from July of 1926 to January of 2022 for the US and from July of 1990 to January of 2022 for Europe which corresponds to the data available on the Kenneth R. French home page.
+The analysed timespan stretches from July of 1926 to January of 2022 for the US and from July of 1990 to January of 2022 for Europe which corresponds to the data available on the Kenneth R. French home page.
 The inference is based on information criteria and statistical significance of the estimates.

 The structure of this article is as follows.
 Section I covers the literature overview regarding the Fama and French three-factor model as well as its formal definition.
 In Section II data and methodology of the analysis are presented.
 Finally, Section III compares results of estimations and creates basis for further conclusions.